Fungal arthritis

 Treatment

-The goal of treatment is to cure the infection using antifungal drugs.
-Commonly used antifungal drugs are amphotericin B or drugs in the azole family (fluconazole, ketoconazole, or itraconazole).
+The goal of treatment is to cure the infection using antifungal medicines.
+Commonly used antifungal medicines are amphotericin B or medicines in the azole family (fluconazole, ketoconazole, or itraconazole).

 Chronic or advanced bone or joint infection may require surgery (debridement) to remove the infected tissue.